• Skip to primary navigation

 Samsung Galaxy Watch FE

 What the Apple Watch is to iOS, the Samsung Galaxy Watch FE is to Android phones.
 It’s a more basic Galaxy but has everything most people need.
-By that, I mean it monitors your sleep patterns, heart rate, and workouts.
+It monitors your sleep patterns, heart rate, and workouts.

 Pros: